 Cold mosquito foggers

 Because cold mosquito foggers don’t need a heating assembly to work, the heat generated by the equipment isn’t as big of a problem.
-Instead, they use air pressure to atomize fogging solutions that can be set up in a matter of minutes.
+Instead, they use air pressure to atomize fogging solutions that can be set up in minutes.

 Try a propellant-style fogger if you prefer an up-close-and-personal approach to mosquito control and a fogger that can kill mosquitos on contact.
-A propellant-style fogger resembles an insect spray bottle, but it has a larger nozzle and fogging power.
+A propellant-style fogger resembles an insect spray bottle but has a larger nozzle and fogging power.

-This useful fogger works with a hydrocarbon propellant system, and the insecticide usually contains two ingredients: tetramethrin and phenothrin, two chemicals that are very effective at killing mosquitoes, or you can opt for an organic fogger that uses tried and true natural ingredients repels mosquitoes effectively.
+This useful fogger works with a hydrocarbon propellant system.
+The insecticide usually contains two ingredients: tetramethrin and phenothrin, two chemicals that are very effective at killing mosquitoes, or you can opt for an organic fogger that uses tried and true natural ingredients to repel mosquitoes effectively.

 What’s the difference between cold and thermal foggers?

-Thermal foggers are less expensive, but because of how hot the equipment can get during operation, they offer a substantial fire danger.
+Thermal foggers are less expensive, but they offer a substantial fire danger because of how hot the equipment can get during operation.
 Some thermal foggers emit a lot of gaseous pollutants as well.
 When cold foggers are in use, you’ll notice that the fog they produce is nearly invisible, making it impossible to manage and inhale accidentally.